pajlads/DinkPlugin/docs/json-examples.md

 }
 ```

-When an associated duration is not found, `extra.time` is reported as zero seconds and `extra.isPersonalBest` is not populated.
+When an associated duration is not found, `extra.time` and `extra.isPersonalBest` are not populated.

 Note: when `boss` is `Penance Queen`, `count` refers to the high level gamble count, rather than kill count.